APOB XbaI — The Silent Variant That Speaks Volumes for Heart Health

 Practical Implications

-If you're a T carrier (CT or TT genotype), your baseline lipid profile is likely shifted
+If you're a T carrier (CT or AA genotype), your baseline lipid profile is likely shifted

 toward higher atherogenic particle counts.
 This doesn't guarantee cardiovascular disease—